Clinical Microbiology Short Essay Question And Answers

 • It leads to the weakening of tooth structure, cavity formation, and, eventual loss of tooth

-Dental caries Etiology:
+Dental Caries Etiology:

 • Four factors interact to produce caries